Should we visit grandma? Omicron disrupts holiday travel plans - NewsBreak

 But the coronavirus spoiled all those plans.
 With cases surging in their state of Massachusetts and the super-infectious omicron variant racing around the world , they feared spreading the virus even before Fravel’s 18-year-old son, Colin, came down with COVID-19.

 Rich England has been there before.
 In the summer, when the delta variant was surging, he said no to a Christmastime vacation with his parents and sister’s family to London and Scotland.
 But he, his wife and 2-year-old daughter are keeping plans for a four-day trip from their home in Alexandria, Virginia, to Miami on Dec.
-31.Pfizer pill becomes 1st US-authorized home COVID treatment
+31.Pfizer pill becomes 1st authorized home COVID treatment in the US

 “The safest thing to do would be to say ‘OMG, we have to cancel,’” he said.
 “But there’s a lot of letters in the Greek alphabet — there’s going to be variants after omicron.
 You can’t just respond to every single variant by shutting down.”